awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-s3datasourceconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ExclusionPatterns`  <a name="cfn-kendra-datasource-s3datasourceconfiguration-exclusionpatterns"></a>
 A list of glob patterns for documents that should not be indexed\.
-If a document that matches an inclusion prefix also matches an exclusion pattern, the document is not indexed\.
+If a document that matches an inclusion prefix or inclusion pattern also matches an exclusion pattern, the document is not indexed\.
 For more information about glob patterns, see [glob \(programming\)](https://en.wikipedia.org/wiki/Glob_(programming)) in *Wikipedia*\.
 *Required*: No
 *Type*: [DataSourceInclusionsExclusionsStrings](aws-properties-kendra-datasource-datasourceinclusionsexclusionsstrings.md)